tv2/sofie-server/README.md

 As Alba is being rewritten, based on Sofie, in chunks, it co-exists with Sofie and relies on Sofie for functionalities like rundown ingest and playout control.
 With time this will gradually be moved over to Alba.

 The repository has a Docker compose setup for Sofie, which you need Docker and Docker compose in order to use.
-For now it is possible to start a Sofie instance by:
+For now, it is possible to start a Sofie instance by:

 1. Starting a mongo database:
    1. Run `yarn start-database`.